Normal Quaternionic Matrices and Finitely Generated Witt Rings: The Computation

 Applying this, we verified the ETC for order $6$ by running \Cref{alg:ClassificationAlgorithm} with the above restrictions, computing that there are at most $3$ resp. $19$ resp. $43$ normal quaternionic matrices of order $6$ and level $1$ resp. $2$ resp. at least $4$.

 The argument for quaternionic structures of order $7$ is the same, building further on the previously stated results for order $6$.
 Here, the lower bound on the number of normal quaternionic matrices given by the elementary type structures further fulfilling the restrictions coming from \Cref{results on the etc} is $4$ resp. $65$ resp. $199$ for level $1$ resp. $2$ resp. at least $4$.
-Again, these numbers are obtained as upper bounds by \Cref{alg:ClassificationAlgorithm}. \end{proof}
+Again, these numbers are obtained as upper bounds by \Cref{alg:ClassificationAlgorithm}.

+The additional statement now follows by the equivalence of the category of quaternionic structures and the category of Witt rings \cite[Theorem 4.5]{Marshall_AbstractWittRings} together with Merkurjev's theorem \cite{Merkurjev_KTheory}. \end{proof}

 We briefly outline some pseudo code below in \Cref{alg:ClassificationAlgorithm} to classify normal quaternionic matrices and give some background information in the following paragraphs.
-The complete version we used can be found via the following link:
+The complete Python script along with a demo notebook, documentation, and examplary output can be found in the Zenodo repository \cite{Repository}.

 In the program, quaternionic matrices are created row by row and via depth search in order to minimize the data that has to be stored simultaneously.
 To keep track of the current object, we save our current data in an $n \times n$ matrix $M$ whose entries are tuples.
 The first entry of the tuple in $M(i, j)$ is a partial quaternionic matrix $A$ with entries up to position $(i, j)$ and the second entry of $M(i, j)$ is a list of possible extensions at index $(i, j+1)$ of $A$ that still have to be handled.
 To slim down the possible extensions of $A$, we make use of \Cref{exclude factors}.
 We apply functions that increase resp. decrease $(i, j)$ to the next resp. last index, taking into considerations that elements of a quaternionic matrix up to the diagonal of a given row are already determined by previous entries.
 These are called \emph{Append} resp. \emph{DeleteLastEntry} in \Cref{alg:ClassificationAlgorithm}.